History: Since time immemorial, humans have invented ways to do things and then outsourced the same after recognizing its benefits.

 The organization is in control of the whole system.
 They can make any changes or mold the system as per their own needs.

-Building a system is better if the Compensation plans are very specific and if the organization is not looking to modernize or change its compensation plans anytime sooner.
+Building a system is better if the Incentive Compensation plan is very specific and if the organization is not looking to modernize or change its compensation plans anytime sooner.
 However, this is very unlikely in the current situation but it may hold true for a few organizations.

 In short, if your organization has simpler non-changing plans and does not intend to leverage the power of modern technologies, let alone future technologies, then building a system is an appropriate choice for you.
 However, as I have already posited that such antediluvian thinking may hinder one’s own growth.